blangenfeld/okay-authorization/README.md

 # Okay

 **Okay** is a node package for performing authorization checks.
-Because it can be browserfied, a single **okay** setup can be used on both client and server.
+Because it can be [browserified](http://browserify.org/), a _single set of authorization rules_ can be used on both client and server.

 ## Overview